realodix/FiltersRegistry/README.md

     * `subscriptionUrl` - default filter subscription URL
     * `tags` - a list of tags (see tags description below)
     * `trustLevel` - level of trust (see trust levels description below)
+    * `platforms` - the list of platforms to compile the filter for.
+If you need to compile the filter for all platforms remove this property.

         ##### Trust levels:
         * `low` - default level, if "trustLevel" property is not configured at all.